THIS POST MAY CONTAIN COMPENSATED LINKS. LEARN MORE ON MY DISCLOSURE PAGE

 As with all Disney hotels the theme is wonderfully carried throughout the resort.
 You will find all of those Disney touches that you expect.
-However, this hotel was built with convention business in mind so the Disney theme is perhaps not as prominent as some vacation guests would like.
+However, Disney Coronado Springs Resort was built with convention business in mind so the Disney theme is perhaps not as prominent as some vacation guests would like.
 I always choose this as a Disney Moderate Hotel as I think that it gives the best bang for the buck.

 The hotel rooms are housed in one of three distinct area which surround the huge Lago Dorado Lagoon.
 These areas are the Casitas, the Ranchos and the Cabanas.
 The Casitas and Cabanas are located closest to the main building with the Ranchos being a large walk from lobby, but closer to the main pool.